Zine-Elabidine/ScoreKeeper/README.md

 # ScoreKeeper
-Web App to track the score of a Ping-Pong game.
+Web Application to track the score of a Ping-Pong game.